Meet the team at The Learning Center

 MS in Communication Sciences and Disorders, St. Cloud State University

 Meghan has been working as a Speech-Language Pathologist since 2014.
-She is licensed through the Minnesota Department of Health, certified through the American Speech-Language Hearing Association (ASHA), and certified as a Clinical Service Provider for ADHD.
+She is licensed through the Minnesota Department of Health, certified through the American Speech-Language Hearing Association (ASHA), and a Certified Educator for ADHD.
 Meghan started her career working with students with Autism Spectrum Disorders and, through that work, found an interest in literacy instruction.
 As the clinical lead of the speech-language department, Meghan conducts speech/language assessments, develops curriculum focused on executive functioning and writing, collaborates with classroom teachers, and provides one-on-one and small group therapy to support students in reaching their full potential.
 In addition to providing services to students, Meghan has presented at the national ASHA convention, University of North Dakota, and at Groves as part of the Community Workshop Series.

-Jeannie Parker, M.S., CCC-SLP, ADHD-CCSP Speech-Language Pathologist
+Jeannie Parker, M.S., CCC-SLP, ADHD-CE Speech-Language Pathologist, ADHD Certified Educator

 BS in Communication Sciences and Disorders, University of Wisconsin-Madison

 MS in Communication Sciences and Disorders, University of Wisconsin-Milwaukee